Broker Check

 Don’t Try to Time the Market

-If you find that you are having a hard time sticking to your investment plan because market movements are keeping you up at night, it might be time to go and speak with a qualified financial professional.
+If you find that you are having a hard time sticking to your investment plan because market movements are keeping you up at night, it might be time to speak with a qualified financial professional.
 Trying to time the markets correctly is near impossible to do (even for so-called “market gurus” who think they can predict everything).
 It means you have to be right not once but twice by deciding: when to exit the market and when to get back in.
-A financial professional can help you assess your tolerance for risk and also help design a diversified portfolio that you can live with through various market cycles and takes into consideration your personal goals and objectives.
+A financial professional can help you assess your tolerance for risk and also help design a diversified portfolio that you can live with through various market ups and downs while taking into consideration your personal goals and objectives.

 Filter Out Noise